apify/apify-docs/docs/data_collection_fundamentals/node_continued.md

 ![Printing all websites' data to terminal]({{@asset data_collection_fundamentals/images/terminal-all-websites-data.webp}})

-If you were able to get here, run the code, get results and also understand everything, you can pat yourself on the back and congratulate yourself on completing the Fundamentals of data extraction part of the Web Scraping Academy.
+If you were able to get here, run the code, get results and also understand everything, you can pat yourself on the back and congratulate yourself on completing the Fundamentals of data collection part of the Web Scraping Academy.
 Great job! 👏🎉

 # [](#next) Next up

-While we were able to extract the data, it's not very useful to have those printed to the console.
+While we were able to collect the data, it's not very useful to have those printed to the console.
 In the next, bonus chapter, we will learn how to convert the data to a CSV and save it to a file.